gabepalhares/gabepalhares/README.md

 I am a brazilian full stack developer and a lifelong computer science student.
 I work on providing solutions in both frontend and backend development, using technologies such as JavaScript, TypeScript, React.js and Node.js.
-When I'm not coding, you'll find me enjoying mountain biking and living an outdoor lifestyle: collecting sunsets and exploring nature.
+When I'm not coding, you'll find me enjoying mountain biking and living an outdoor lifestyle.

 <a href="https://dev.to/minortypo" target="_blank"><img src="https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=devdotto&logoColor=white" target="_blank"></a>
 <a href="https://www.linkedin.com/in/minortypo" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>